-We all know that the objective of the business firm is to maximize profits.
-This is often called the theory of the firm and provides an explanation of how decisions made by many different and independent firms collectively satisfy the needs and wants of many independent and different consumers.
+The objective of the business firm is to maximize profits.
+This is often called the theory of the firm and provides an explanation of how decisions made by many different and independent firms collectively satisfy the needs and wants of consumers.
 One economist has described this "free market" process as the equivalent of floating on a sea of market relations like lumps in buttermilk.

-You may have never thought of your business firm as a lump or the markets you serve as mushy buttermilk.
-But it is a fact that your markets and the needs and wants of your customers do change--are changing all the time.
+I am not sure you have ever thought of your business firm as a lump or the markets you serve as mushy buttermilk.
+But it is a fact that your markets and the needs and wants of your customers do change.
 There are varied and different currents, and your firm must go with the flow if you are to float and survive.
-But what makes up these floating lumps?
-It is not some legal entity that we call a corporation or a business organization.
-It is people--people who are making conscious decisions about how and where they will work and who they will serve.
-People who are bombarded every day by the forces of change and who are yearning for a sense of direction--and stability.

-The theory of the firm suggests that maximizing profits provides a sufficient objective--yes, even motivation--for people to make the best decisions to work together to serve the customer.
+But who makes up these floating lumps?
+It is not a building, a factory or a name.
+It is people--people who are making conscious decisions about how they will work and who they will serve.
+The theory of the firm suggest that maximizing profits provides a sufficient objective--yes, even motivation--for people to make the best decisions to work together to serve the customer.
 But is this right?
-Is profit an end goal or a means goal?
+Should profit be an end goal or a means goal?
 Are the demands upon the firm to produce profits or results consistent with the development of the person?
-Are people a resource or just a cost of doing business?

-In a world of downsizing or restructuring, where does the person fit?
-Can we expect the firm of the future to have a consistent and positive influence upon who people are becoming, not only as managers and producers but as wives and husbands, mothers and fathers, friends and contributors to the community?
+In a world of making money, where does the person fit?
+Can we expect the firm to have a consistent and positive influence upon who people are becoming, not only as managers and producers but as wives and husbands, mothers and fathers, friends and contributors to the community?
 Or is the work environment only a place where people earn money to survive and try to enjoy the little bit of life that is left over?
-Are the feelings and emotions of the person important as part of achieving the success of the firm?
+Are the feelings and emotions of the person important as part of becoming a successful business?
 And by the way, where does leadership of the firm fit in?
-Is a leader responsible for the development of people as well as making money?
+Is a leader responsible for developing people as well as making money?

-[Here give example of telephone answering machine]

-Who are we?
-What do we want?
-What is the purpose of the firm?
-The firm of the future must do more than maximize profits or provide paychecks.
-In a world of accelerated change and choice, the firm has the potential to become the most stable institution of our society.
-It has a soul that must be nurtured.
-The track record of my firm, ServiceMaster, confirms that it can happen and yes, when it does happen, there is also the potential for profits, growth in market value, and extraordinary service to the customer.
+I believe that the firm can do more than maximize profits or provide paychecks, because the firm has a soul.
+The track record of my firm, ServiceMaster, confirms that it does happen and yes, when it does happen, there is also the potential for profits, growth in market value, and extraordinary service to the customer.

-We are the firm that has experienced rapid growth, doubling in size every three-and-a-half years for over 20 years.
+We are the firm that has experienced rapid growth, doubling in size every three-and-a-half years for the past 25 years.
 Our customer level revenues are now in excess of \$4.5 billion, and our services are provided in the United States, Canada and 27 foreign countries.